explore our exhibitions

 Engage with us throughout the community – with Family Day celebrations, pop-up exhibitions (always free), events and digital experiences in neighborhoods around Charlotte.

-Family Day – These free, festival-style day-long events happen five times a year.
+- Family Days – These festival-style day-long events happen five times a year.

 Sign up to receive our emails and check our Event Calendar weekly to make plans to join us.